Fork me on GitHub

 Key Features

-• JUnit 5 Parameter Injection - Test harness injected via @Test method parameters
+• Test harness injected via @Test method parameters or field injection

 • Three Test Types - Components, JAX-RS APIs, and Page Model